schtauffen/rslox/README.md

 Bytecode virtual machine for the Lox programming language written in Rust.

+## Development
+While developing, if you would like auto-running check and tests you can install cargo-watch and then run `./scripts/tdd`.
+While that is running, you can also have a restarting rslox terminal by opening a second terminal and then run `./scripts/repl`.

 ## Acknowledgements

 **Bob Nystrom** ([munificent](https://github.com/munificent@munificentbob)) - author of the fantastic [https://craftinginterpreters.com](https://craftinginterpreters.com)